• Skip to primary navigation

 adding cold foam on the top of espresso.

 5. Finally, put everything together by carefully spooning the frothed milk on top of the espresso.
-This creates a beautifully layered coffee drink!
+This creates a beautifully layered chilled espresso drink!

 Expert Tips

 • If you prefer a frothy espresso, blend two to three ice cubes with the espresso in a drink mixer to give the coffee a creamy texture.
-Then, strain the coffee into a serving glass filled with ice.
+Then, strain the coffee into a tall glass filled with ice.
+This is a

 • Don't be tempted to use a plant-based or higher-fat milk.
 The foam will not turn out frothy and glossy with other variations of milk.